MCL Tear Clayton, MO

 Diagnosing an MCL Tear in Clayton, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to confirm the extent of the injury.
-At Axes Physical Therapy, we provide complimentary injury screenings in Clayton, MO.
-With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.
+Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
+At Axes Physical Therapy, we have free injury evaluations in Clayton, MO.
+With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Clayton, MO for MCL Tears